leleo-neppo/social-crowd/readme.txt

 == Changelog ==

+= 0.8.4 [2012-04-02] =
+* Added Option to select specific stats for Google+, Twitter, Youtube, and Vimeo in the Advanced Widget
+* Added feature that forces network stats update after changes made in the admin
+* Changed admin menu title from "Social Crowd Options" to "Social Crowd"

 = 0.8.3 [2012-03-26] =
 * Added Option to open social networks in new window/tab for horizontal output shortcode